Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 Compared to measurements at lower $\sqrt{s}$, \Zboson{}-boson production at 13~\TeV\ is characterized by a smaller parton momentum fraction of the colliding protons, leading to a different flavour composition and a larger phase space for hard QCD radiation.
 A precise measurement will test this energy dependence and play an important role in future studies of the \Wboson{}-boson mass using the 13~\TeV{} data.

-The measurement of the \Zpt{} spectrum requires a precise understanding of the momentum scale and resolution of the leptons.
-To overcome the related limitations in the low-\Zpt\ domain, the $\phi_\eta^*$ observable was introduced~\cite{Banfi:2010cf} as an alternative probe of \Zpt{}.
+The granularity of the measurement in the low-\Zpt\ domain is limited by the lepton momentum resolution.
+To overcome this limitation, the $\phi_\eta^*$ observable was introduced~\cite{Banfi:2010cf} as an alternative probe of \Zpt{}.
 It is defined as

 where $\Delta \phi$ is the azimuthal angle in radians between the two leptons.
 The angle $\theta_\eta^*$ is a measure of the scattering angle of the leptons relative to the proton beam direction in the rest frame of the dilepton system and is defined by $\cos(\theta_\eta^*) = \tanh[(\eta^- - \eta^+)/2]$, where $\eta^-$ and $\eta^+$ are the pseudorapidities\footnote{ ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the centre of the detector and the $z$-axis along the beam pipe.
 The $x$-axis points from the IP to the centre of the LHC ring, and the $y$-axis points upwards.
 Cylindrical coordinates $(r,\phi)$ are used in the transverse plane, $\phi$ being the azimuthal angle around the $z$-axis.
 The pseudorapidity is defined in terms of the polar angle $\theta$ as $\eta = -\ln \tan(\theta/2)$.
 Angular distance is measured in units of $\Delta R = \sqrt{(\Delta\eta)^{2} + (\Delta\phi)^{2}}$. } of the negatively and positively charged lepton, respectively.
 Therefore, \phiStar{} depends exclusively on the directions of the two leptons, which are measured more precisely than their momenta.